tgraupmann/ConsoleChromeSpeechProxy/README.md

 1 Install the [.Net Core](https://www.microsoft.com/net/core) for Mac

+2 Unzip `ConsoleChromeSpeechProxy.zip` to a folder

-2 Launch the proxy using the `Mono.framework` in the terminal
+3 Launch the proxy using the `Mono.framework` in the terminal

 ```bash
 "/Library/Frameworks/Mono.framework/Versions/5.0.1/bin/mono32" "ConsoleChromeSpeechProxy.exe"
 ```

-3 Close the proxy as `Unity` will be able to find and launch the proxy at this point
+4 Close the proxy as `Unity` will be able to find and launch the proxy at this point